 Our approach to screen time has definitely evolved over the years through observation, trial and error.

 Below I’m outlining the main principles we’re following to help keep screen time manageable.
-These will surely change again as time goes on and technology itself evolves.
+These will surely change again for our family, as time goes on and technology itself evolves.

 Note: a few of these rules we’ve just recently put into place (like no screens after dinner) and they’ve made a noticeable difference in our home life!